Grate-Oracle-Lewot/GrateCrystal/README.md

 - "Game Boy PC" obtained from Bill in Ecruteak, letting you access the PC anywhere (but you get a "no signal" message inside caves and the Pokémon League).
 To balance this, depositing a Pokémon in the PC no longer restores its PP (but does still restore its HP).
 - New key items obtained throughout the game that can perform the out-of-battle functions of HM moves without the need for the move, all usable with Select (but you still need the corresponding badge)
 - New fishing rod, the Odd Rod, hooks rare Pokémon like Omanyte and Kabuto
-- New held items that each completely prevent a specific status condition
+- New held items that each completely prevent a specific status condition (these will not block Sleep with Rest, but will block Confusion with Thrash/Outrage/Petal Dance)
 - "Catch Charm," named after Gen VIII's Catching Charm, here a Pokémon held item that increases catching chance
 - Type boost held items now boost their type's power by 19% instead of 10%
 - Everstone now also has the effect of Eviolite, boosting defenses of unevolved holders in addition to preventing them from evolving